shulthz/bitshares.foundation/_workers/2020-01-spokesperson-and-legal-representative-part-2.md

 # Team

-Our team is based throughout Europe and Nevis, the legal setting and involved entities can be found on the website
+The legal setting and involved entities can be found on the website

     https://www.bitshares.foundation/imprint